Oahu - Paradise for Families

 You have surfers catching waves, kids dashing in and out of the shore-break, beach boys giving lessons, concessions nearby and glamor girls soaking up sunrays from beneath peak-a-boo cabanas.

-It’s easy to walk in and cool off during a sunbathing session without worry of treacherous shore break or reef.
+It’s easy to walk in and cool off during a sunbathing session without worry of treacherous shore break or reef, making it one of the best kid friendly beaches in oahu.

 Some parts of the beach are narrow and some are wide.